UnforeseenOcean/Ascender/WHATWEKNOW.md

 The files are all on the local side!
 Server seems to be only used for auth and multiplayer components.

 ### The bad news
-...But I don't know how to get past the error screen yet. :sob:
+~~...But I don't know how to get past the error screen yet. :sob:~~

+Unconfirmed fix: ` 0x0134BF36 - Patch to mov eax,1 RETN // IsSignInPending 0x0134BE21 - NOP // IsSignedInOnline 0x0134BE26 - NOP // IsSignedInOnline2 0x00E5BE26 - NOP // (Crash Fix)`

+Find these addresses and apply these instructions.

+Server test PHP code is at https://pastebin.com/UfM5VK7b